darinjbrown/634-final2.0/README.md

-# Updated Project Overview
+# Flight Search Application

-This project is a single Java Spring Boot application that serves both the backend and frontend.
-The frontend HTML, CSS, and JavaScript files are integrated into the Spring Boot application and served through proper view mapping.
+This project is a Java Spring Boot application that serves both the backend and frontend.
+It provides a flight search feature using the Amadeus API and serves a web-based user interface.

 ## Project Structure
 ```